-- 1. Satisfy general entrance requirements; - 2.
-Complete at least the last 30 semester credit hours of their undergraduate degree through coursework at Benedictine University as a degree-seeking student; and - 3.
+1. Satisfy general entrance requirements;

+- 2. Complete at least the last 30 semester credit hours of their undergraduate degree through coursework at Benedictine University as a degree-seeking student; and - 3.
 Complete at least 12 semester credit hours of coursework at the 3000 level or above in their major field at Benedictine University.

-Adult Program students may receive credit and/or waiver of course requirements through examination and experiential learning assessment, but these credits will not normally be part of the final 30 semester credit hours.
+Adult Program students may receive credit and/or waiver of course requirements through external credit programs, but these credits will not normally be part of the final 30 semester credit hours.